 Canvas Resources For Faculty

-With a special thank you to Professor Bhawana Kamil, faculty are encouraged to access the following Canvas Site:
+With a special thank you to Professor Bhawana Mishra, faculty are encouraged to access the following Canvas Site to learn how to incorporate information about Basic Needs Resources into your Canvas Course Shell:

 This public Canvas site contains a few resources that will help address our students' basic needs: